-The following management's discussion and analysis ("MD&A") of the financial position and results of operations of SECURE Energy Services Inc. ("SECURE", the "Corporation", "we", or "our") has been prepared by management and reviewed and approved by the Board of Directors of SECURE (the "Board") on April 27, 2022.
+The following management's discussion and analysis ("MD&A") of the financial position and results of operations of SECURE Energy Services Inc. ("SECURE", the "Corporation", "we", or "our") has been prepared by management and reviewed and approved by the Board of Directors of SECURE (the "Board") on November 1, 2022.
 The MD&A is a review of the financial results of the Corporation prepared in accordance with International Financial Reporting Standards ("IFRS"), which are also generally accepted accounting principles ("GAAP") for publicly accountable enterprises in Canada.

-This MD&A's primary focus is a comparison of the financial performance for the three months ended March 31, 2022 to the three months ended March 31, 2021, and should be read in conjunction with the Corporation's condensed consolidated financial statements and notes thereto for the three months ended March 31, 2022 and 2021 ("Interim Financial Statements") and the Corporation's annual audited consolidated financial statements and notes thereto for the years ended December 31, 2021 and 2020 ("Annual Financial Statements").
+This MD&A's primary focus is a comparison of the financial performance for the three and nine months ended September 30, 2021 to the three and nine months ended September 30, 2021, and should be read in conjunction with the Corporation's condensed consolidated financial statements and notes thereto for the three and nine months ended September 30, 2022 and 2021 ("Interim Financial Statements") and the Corporation's annual audited consolidated financial statements and notes thereto for the years ended December 31, 2021 and 2020 ("Annual Financial Statements").

 All amounts are presented in Canadian dollars, unless otherwise stated, and all tabular amounts are in millions of Canadian dollars, except share and per share amounts or as otherwise noted.
 Certain comparative figures have been reclassified to conform to the MD&A presentation adopted for the current year.
-Effective July 1, 2021, SECURE voluntarily changed its accounting policy with respect to the discounting of asset retirement obligations and as a result certain comparative information has been restated in this MD&A. Refer to the "Accounting Policies" section of this document for a description of the changes and the impact on the Corporation's Interim Financial Statements.

-This MD&A contains references to the following financial measures that do not have a standardized meaning as prescribed under IFRS ("Non-GAAP and other financial measures"): Adjusted EBITDA, Adjusted EBITDA per share, Adjusted EBITDA Margin, Total Segment Profit Margin, Discretionary Free Cash Flow, Discretionary Free Cash Flow per share, Working Capital, Liquidity and certain supplemental financial measures.
-Refer to the "Non-GAAP and other financial measures" section of this MD&A for a full discussion on management's use of non-GAAP and other financial measures, including, where applicable, reconciliations to the most directly comparable IFRS measure.
+This MD&A contains references to the following financial measures that do not have a standardized meaning as prescribed under IFRS ("non-GAAP and other specified financial measures"): Adjusted EBITDA, Adjusted EBITDA per share, Adjusted EBITDA Margin, Total Segment Profit Margin, Discretionary Free Cash Flow, Discretionary Free Cash Flow per share, Working Capital, Total Debt, Liquidity and certain supplemental financial measures.
+Refer to the 'Non-GAAP and other specified financial measures' section of this MD&A for a full discussion on management's use of non-GAAP and other specified financial measures, including, where applicable, reconciliations to the most directly comparable IFRS measure.

 On July 2, 2021 (the "Acquisition Date"), pursuant to a plan of arrangement under the Business Corporations Act (Alberta), SECURE acquired all of the issued and outstanding common shares of Tervita Corporation ("Tervita") and subsequently Tervita was amalgamated with SECURE (collectively, the "Transaction").
 SECURE issued approximately 147.6 million common shares following which Tervita amalgamated with SECURE.
 The common shares of Tervita were delisted from the Toronto Stock Exchange ("TSX") at the close of market on July 6, 2021.
 Following completion of the Transaction, Tervita ceased to make separate filings as a reporting issuer.
-The Interim Financial Statements and this MD&A include financial results for Tervita since the Acquisition Date, unless otherwise stated.
-Refer to the "Legal Proceedings and Regulatory Actions" section for Competition Act matters related to the Transaction.
+The Interim Financial Statements and this MD&A include financial results for Tervita since the Acquisition Date.
+Refer to the 'Legal Proceedings and Regulatory Actions' section of this MD&A for ongoing Competition Act (Canada) ("Competition Act") matters related to the Transaction.